Minute infos

 A dance floor on the Citadel esplanade will allow those who wish to combine music and dancing.

-Parking available on the southern ramparts (40 spaces) along rue des Amours.
+Parking is available on the southern ramparts (40 spaces) along rue des Amours.

 Puym'Jazz